aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/export/worksheet-to-html/_index.md

 ---
-title: Export WORKSHEET to HTML from spreadsheet using Perl  API
+title: Export WORKSHEET to HTML from Excel using Cells Cloud SDK for Perl
 description: Aspose.Cells Cloud REST API support exporting {0} to {1} format files using {2}.
-url: /perl/export/worksheet-to-html/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Perl API to export WORKSHEET to HTML file" h2="Perl library to export WORKSHEET to HTML file" p="Use Cells Export REST API to export spreadsheet internal object workflows in Perl.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Export WORKSHEET to HTML from Excel" h2="Perl library for exporting WORKSHEET to HTML file" p="Use Export API of Cells Cloud to export Excel file internal object workflows in Perl.
 This is a professional solution to export WORKSHEET to HTML format file from spreadsheet online using Perl." urlsection="export/worksheet-to-html/" >}}
 {{< blocks/products/pf/main-container >}}

-{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export WORKSHEET object to HTML format file in Perl" >}}
+{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export WORKSHEET object to HTML format file using Cells Cloud SDK for Perl" >}}
 {{% blocks/products/cells/cells-cloud-api-reference  apiurl=https://api.aspose.cloud/v3.0/cells/export  apireferenceurl=https://apireference.aspose.cloud/cells/#/LightCells/PostExport  apimethod=POST %}}
 <br/>
-Export WORKSHEET object to HTML file from spreadsheet is a complex task.
+Export WORKSHEET object to HTML file from Excel file is a complex task.
 Export WORKSHEET to HTML format transitions is performed by our Perl SDK while maintaining the source WORKSHEET spreadsheet's main structural and logical content.
 Our Perl library is a professional solution to export WORKSHEET objects to HTML format files online.
 This Cloud SDK gives Perl developers powerful functionality and perfect HTML output.
 <br/>
 <br/>
 {{% blocks/products/cells/cells-cloud-code-div title="Code example in Perl using REST API to export WORKSHEET to HTML format from spreadsheet" gistPath="" %}}